 Candidates should have a degree or equivalent in an appropriate subject from an approved educational establishment/ professional qualifications or experience sufficient to satisfy the Head of Division and Course Director of the applicant's fitness to pursue the course of study.
-Entry level guidelines for English Language: an IELTS score of \geq 6.5 is required for these courses.
+Entry level guidelines for English Language: an IELTS score of \geq 6.5 with the 6 in writing is required for these courses.

+How will the quality of the programme be managed and enhanced?
 How do we listen to and act on your feedback?